Flavodoxin fold

 Ribbon diagram of CheY (a regulator of the chemotactic response in bacteria, PDB accession code 3CHY), which adopts the flavodoxin fold.
 Ribbon is colored from blue (N-terminus) to red (C-terminus).

-The flavodoxin fold is a common α/β protein fold, second only to the TIM barrel fold.
+The flavodoxin fold is a common structural motif, α/β protein fold, second only to the TIM barrel fold.
 It has three layers, with two α-helical layers sandwiching a 5-stranded parallel β-sheet.
 The order of strands within the sheet is 2-1-3-4-5.
+The Flavodoxin fold is found in many proteins in different organisms like algae, fungi, plants and mammals.
+This specific structural fold is important to researchers because it is commonly found in proteins among many different organisms.